gomatchingdotorg/go4beginners/cmd/cli/README.md

 textPtr: hello gomatching,  uniquePtr: false
 ```

-2. Let 's me explain you about the code
+2. Let's me explain to you about the code

-## Third party libraries:
+## Third-party libraries:

 ### urfave/cli:

 @https://github.com/urfave/cli

-Such library helps developers building command line apps easier by many uasage functions.
-Some of them are making help doccumentation,
+This library helps developers build command-line apps easier by many useful functions.
+Some of them are making help documentation,

 ** Getting started **